Daniel-Griffiths/dbfz-mod-manager/README.md

 If no .ini is provider then the DBFZ mod manager will assume the name based on the .pak filename (eg "BaseGoku.pak" becomes "Base Goku").

+## Gamebanana 1-Click Install Support

+To enable this functionality you **must** run the mod manager as an admin at least once.
+This is required to register a custom protocol `dbfmm:` with Gamebanana.
+Once this is done you will be able to install always any mod on Gamebanana with a single click!

 ## Donate

 Find this tool useful?
 Consider buying me a cup of coffee 😉